 They will change the reason multiple times as you refute each one with proof.
 In the end, they will not pay any claim, secure in the knowledge that (i) any arbitration will be rigged in their favor, and (ii) if you had the foresight to opt-out of mandatory arbitration, then a lawsuit in Arizona will cost you more than the claim itself is worth, and lastly (iii) because the Terms and Conditions prohibit joining others like you in a class action lawsuit.

-Review about: Liberty Mutual Insurance Auto Claim.
+Product or Service Mentioned: Liberty Mutual Insurance Auto Claim.

 Reason of review: Damaged or defective.